 A shift in sensibility created by exposure to the beauty of Art operates unpredictably on ethical choices as, unlike a rational choice, shifts in sentiment rarely involve a decisive, eureka moment, when an argument is settled.

-Rather, encountering beauty may lead to impulsive moral decisions based on heightened feelings, as where a person refrains from eating meat, when it does not ‘feel’ right.
+Rather, encountering beauty may lead to impulsive moral decisions based on heightened sensitivity, as where a person refrains from eating meat, when it does not ‘feel’ right.

 Encountering a crowning achievement in music or poetry may awaken action in an apparently unrelated domain.
-Great music, and other Art, stills their mind, and engenders benevolence.
+Great music, and other Art, stills the mind, and engenders benevolence.

-In divine rapture the poet builds a mythology out of imaginative materials located in Nature, and in the process incubates conventions and laws: ‘the poets are the unacknowledged legislators of the world’, according to Percy Shelley.
+In divine rapture the poet builds a mythology out of imaginative materials located in Nature, and in the process incubates conventions and laws: ‘the poets are the unacknowledged legislators of the world’ wrote Percy Shelley.

 Firm moral convictions may bring a poet into conflict with temporal power, and demagogues appropriate and distort mythologies.
-The false poet appeals to the vanity of a sovereign.
+The false poet, and prophet, appeals to the vanity of a sovereign.